aphalo/romnidriver/README.md

 closed source, software.
 The R package itself is open source and released under GPL.

-**Recent versions of *OmniDriver* (2.70.0, 2.71.0, 2.72.0) lack some
-functions in the API that were included up to version 2.56.0.
-These newer versions of OmniDriver no longer recognize the *USB2000* spectrometer.
-As documentation is scant, I do not know if support for some other old models like *USB4000* has been also removed.**

 Packages ‘rOmniDriver’ and ‘ooacquire’ have been developed with the agreement of Ocean Optics on the condition of they remaining open source and free to use.
 The GPL ensures that any derivative works also respect